tcosolutions/betterscan/README.md

 ## GitHub App

-You can also intall it as a GitHub App
+You can also install it as a GitHub App

 https://github.com/apps/betterscan